29 The Middle Ages

 The 3rd-century Great Ludovisi sarcophagus depicts a battle between Goths and Romans.

-Great Ludovisi sarcophagus by unknown artist from Wikimedia is licensed under Public Domain
+Great Ludovisi sarcophagus by unknown artist from Wikimedia, Public Domain.

 This led to a fusion of the Roman culture with the customs of the invading tribes, including the popular assemblies which allowed free male tribal members more say in political matters.
 Material artifacts left by the Romans and the invaders are often similar, with tribal items often being obviously modeled on Roman objects.
 Similarly, much of the intellectual culture of the new kingdoms was directly based on Roman intellectual traditions.